A generalized risk approach to path inference based on hidden Markov models: Risk-based path inference

 solving

-where $C>0$ is a regularization constant and $h(s^T)=\R_{\infty}(s^T)$ (see Section \ref{sec:combrisk} and Theorem \ref{dyn}).
-Then, PVD, i.e. the problem solved by the original recursions \eqref{rec2} and \eqref{rec3}, can be recovered by taking $C$ sufficiently small.
+where $C>0$ is a trade-off constant, which can also be viewed as a regularization parameter.
+Indeed, Proposition \ref{prop:admit} below states that $C>0$ implies admissibility of solutions to \eqref{gen-log-consensus}.
+In particular, PVD, i.e. the problem solved by the original recursion \eqref{rec3}, can now be recovered by taking $C$ sufficiently small.
 (Alternatively, the PVD problem can also be formally written in the form \eqref{gen-log-consensus} with $C=\infty$ and $h(s^T )$ given, for example, by $\mathbb{I}_{\{p(s^T)=0\}}$.)

-What if the actual probabilities $p_{ij}$ ($\pi_j$) were also used in the optimal accuracy/PMAP decoding, i.e. optimization \eqref{rec1}-\eqref{rec1a}?
-It appears more sensible to replace the indicators $r_{ij}$ ($r_j$) with $p_{ij}$ ($\pi_j$) in \eqref{rec1a} (and not in \eqref{rec1}).
-This solves the following problem:
+What if the actual probabilities $p_{ij}$ ($\pi_j$) were also used in the optimal accuracy/PMAP decoding?
+To motivate this, we re-consider the optimal accuracy/PMAP decoding imposing the positivity constraint not on the posterior but on the prior path probability: